bucs110fall2023/final-project-dne/README.md

 ### Features

 1. Menu where user can ready up and start the game
-2. ability to place down attacking troops and not allowing them to stack
+2. ability to place down attacking troops
-3. a wave system that can auto spawn in enemy charhcters
+3. monkeys deal damage to balloons and if balloon health = 0 the balloon is killed
-4. differnt balloon types
+3. differnt balloon types
-5. balloons follow a set track
+4. balloons follow a set track
-6. health is automatically reduced once balloons reach the end of the track
+5. balloons disapear when reach the end of the track
-7. If Health hits 0 gameover is started
-8. if all rounds are beaten victory screen

 ### Classes